convus/legacy-convus_webapp/README.md

 - `bin/rake db:create db:migrate db:test:prepare` to setup the database

-- `cp .env.example .env` and fill in the values for your [GitHub OAuth application](https://github.com/settings/applications/new) in the new `.env` file (required for authentication)
+- `cp .env .env.development` and fill in the values for your [GitHub OAuth application](https://github.com/settings/applications/new) in the new `.env.development` file (required for authentication)

 - `./start` start the server.